bramley/phplist-plugin-common/README.md

 ## Version history ##

     version     Description
-    3.10.8+20190914 Improve display of phpinfo with the trevelin theme 3.10.7+20190902 Add DAO for template table
+    3.10.9+20191024 Minor change to display of the config.php file 3.10.8+20190914 Improve display of phpinfo with the trevelin theme 3.10.7+20190902 Add DAO for template table
     3.10.6+20190825 Remove unnecessary output of command line signature